Disability Support Services

 - Referral to appropriate services (on or off campus)

 - Taping of lectures

-Services can be accessed when a student provides the director of the counseling center with documentation from a certified professional (e.g. director of special education, audiologist, psychologist, licensed counselor, physician) that describes the specific disability and the accommodations needed.
-This information should not be more than three years old and must be sent directly to the director of counseling and disability services.
+Services can be accessed when a student provides the Director of Disability Support Services with documentation from a certified professional (e.g. director of special education, audiologist, psychologist, licensed counselor, physician) that describes the specific disability and the accommodations needed.
+This information should not be more than three years old and must be sent directly to the Director of Disability Support Services.

-After the submission of paperwork, the student will be contacted by the director of counseling and disability support services for a one-on-one meeting.
+After the submission of paperwork, the student will be contacted by the Director of Disability Support Services for a one-on-one meeting.
 An appropriate accommodation plan will be developed to share with professors.

 It is the student’s responsibility to share the accommodation plan with appropriate faculty members and to see that an accommodation plan is developed each semester by the second week of class.

 Temporary Accommodations Policy

 To receive accommodations and services, current medical documentation must be provided.
 This includes all testing done within the last three years, excluding IEP’s.
 If a student is in the process of updating documentation, service may be provided for one semester at the discretion of the director of disability support services.
 If current and appropriate medical documentation is not received prior to the beginning of the second semester, services will not be provided until the appropriate documentation is received.